DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

 $$\sigma\left(\log \frac{\alpha^2}{\sigma^2}\right) = \frac{1}{1+e^{\log \sigma^2 / \alpha^2}} = \frac{1}{1+\sigma^2 / \alpha^2} = \frac{\alpha^2}{\sigma^2 + \alpha^2} = \alpha^2$$

-This is fine, as the authors show that the continuous time model is invariant to the noise schedule, and therefore also the absolute values.
-Only the signal-to-noise ratios of the begin and endpoints are important.
+This is fine, as the authors show that the continuous-time model is invariant to the noise schedule and, therefore, also the absolute values.
+Only the signal-to-noise ratios of the beginning and endpoints are essential.

 Then, in the code, we use the formulas for $\alpha^2_{t\mid s}$ that we derived earlier and return the mean and standard deviation (and a normalized log-SNR for the denoising model to condition on).

 That's it!
 More is not needed for training.
 The implementations for the denoising model (a UNet-type) and the SNRnet are given later.
 We first zoom in on how to sample from the model.

 ## Sampling
-Sampling from a diffusion model is easy, but requires much compute.
-We need to discretize the reverse dfifusion process and iterate through the process.
+Sampling from a diffusion model is easy but requires much computation.
+We need to discretize the reverse diffusion process and iterate through the process.

 $$\mathbf x \leftarrow \dots \leftarrow \mathbf z_{s} \leftarrow \dots \leftarrow \mathbf z_t \leftarrow \dots \leftarrow \mathbf z_T$$